 In September of 1710, Margaret Willard Towne was asked by the general court to submit a list of damages she incurred from Willard’s imprisonment and death.
 She submitted a document describing the hardship caused by her husband’s imprisonment and death and estimated her damages came to about £30:

 “I say besides that reproach & the grief & sorrow I was exposed to by that means I do account our damage as to our outward estate to have been very considerable. for by reason of my said former husband being seized by order of the civil authority & imprisoned all our husbands concerns were laid by for that summer we had not opportunity to plant or sow whereas we were wont to raise our own bread corn I reckon (which your Honors may please more certainly to inform your selves from the records of those unhappy times & things that happened) I say according to my best remembrance from the time of his first imprisonment to the time of his suffering was near upon half a year all which time I was at the trouble & charge to provide for him in prison what he stood in need of out of our own estate, my aforesaid husband was 3 weeks a prisoner at Boston which occasioned me to be at yet more charge & trouble & altho I had after his sentence of death was past upon him obtained a replevin for him for a little time which not coming as was expected at the time appointed I was forced to hire a horse at Salem & go to Boston to see what was the reason of the failure.”

-In 1711, the Massachusetts legislature passed a bill clearing the names of numerous convicted witches and awarded the restitution to the families.
+In 1711, the Massachusetts legislature passed a bill clearing the names of many of the Salem Witch Trials victims and awarded the restitution to the families.
 Willard’s name was listed in the bill and Margaret was awarded restitution for his imprisonment and death.